nahanoo/SeqFollower/docs/docs/index.md

 ## Input data

-StrucFollower was developed and tested with PacBio long-read sequencing data and it's recommended to use high-quality assemblies.
+SeqFollower was developed and tested with PacBio long-read sequencing data and it's recommended to use high-quality assemblies.
 As an alternative to PacBio assemblies, hybrid-assemblies with Nanopre and Illumina data should work as well.

 ## Principle